farkon00/clisd.py/README.md

   `def set (value)`

   Sets value of state to `value`.
 Also can be used by setting State.value manually(`self.my_state.value = 1`).

+  ## Event
+  Data class, which stores all data about event.

+  Constructor arguments :
+  ---
+  * event : str - name of event.
+[More about events](https://developer.mozilla.org/en-US/docs/Web/Events)
+  * action : function = lambda e: None - function that will be called on event

 # JS
 # Functions